 Don’t be afraid to experiment

-Many online marketers and their creative teams think their tasks are completed by implementing a single creative concept that is focused on one thing only.
+Many online marketers and their creative teams think their tasks are completed by implementing a single creative concept focused only on one thing.
 However, ads that stand out from the rest may seem to combine different creative visual elements and patterns.
-For example, if you are an online book-store, obviously beautiful images with books or book shelves is nice but if you really want to impress your customers, you should articulate a whole scene as soon as a person reads one of your books “like slaying dragons or rescuing the princess”.
+For example, if you are an online book store, obviously beautiful images with books or bookshelves are nice.
+Still, if you really want to impress your customers, you should articulate a whole scene as soon as someone reads one of your books, “like slaying dragons or rescuing the princess.”
 The more creative elements you combine, the better.

 Use appropriate filters

 Image enhancing through filters is used by the vast majority of brands that have accounts on Instagram.
 Filters, however, can either make or break the appearance of your images, and it would be wise to experiment with multiple filters first to get the effect you really want, as you don’t want to lower the quality of your photo or distract the users.

 Look at the Instagram account of Privacy Please.
-They are consistent with using a polaroid-esque filter in all the Instagram posts and that’s what makes them easily recognizable and unique.
+They are consistent with using a polaroid filter in all the Instagram posts, and that’s what makes them easily recognizable and unique.

 Use beautiful backgrounds

 Nothing makes a product, service, or person stand out more than a relevant and beautiful background.
-This is 10X more important than the use of filters as this is what will make your product/service shine at its best.
+It is 10X more important than filters as this is what will make your product/service shine at its best.
 I am not talking about plain white, black, or green screen.
 Rather I am talking about natural yet creative backgrounds shot at the right place, at the right time.
-If you have no clue on which background to use for the maximum impact, work with experienced graphic designers to enhance it visually with creative graphic elements.
+If you have no clue on which background to use for maximum impact, work with experienced graphic designers to enhance it visually with creative visual elements.

 Add real people in your photos

 Photos with faces perform almost 40% better than without faces.
 If you own a medium to large size company, post photos of your employees or a model happily showcasing your product or service.